-If you’ve spent some time with linens, you’ve probably come across the term “pillow sham”.
-For those who are not interior decorators or home stagers, the words seem to mean fake.
-However, pillow shams are real.
-They are pillows with false fronts and they were originally made to trick people.
+If you are an avid linen shopper, you’ve probably come across the term “pillow sham”.
+For those who are not interior decorators or home stagers, you may not be familiar with the word.
+However, pillow shams are pillows with false fronts.

-As stated above, pillow shams are designed for oomph.
-They are decorative “fake” pillows and shouldn’t be slept on.
+As stated above, pillow shams are designed for aesthetics.
+They are decorative pillows and are not designed to be slept on.
 Sure, you can use them for support while watching TV or reading a book.
 However, they might not be as comfortable as your pillows because of the material used or the embellishments.
 Because of this, they are not as easy to clean.
-Using them as a pillow is not only uncomfortable but you will also need to wash them more frequently, which can lead to the early ruin of your pillow sham.
+Using them as a pillow is not only uncomfortable but you will also need to wash them more frequently.

 Pillow shams come in these sizes: